Constructing (Co)inductive Types via Large Sizes: Introduction

-\subparagraph*{Consistency.} Importantly, \texttt{Agda} does not allow matching on sizes: they should have no influence on computation, and are only used to aid the termination checker.
+\subparagraph*{Consistency.} Importantly, \texttt{Agda} does not allow pattern matching on sizes: they should have no influence on computation, and are only used to aid the termination checker.
 However, there are still significant limitations to both the current implementation of sized types, and to other proposals.
 One design question is how the full (co)inductive type \((\sf{Co})\sf{Ind}\) should relate to its ordinal approximations \((\sf{Co})\sf{Ind}^i\).

 \texttt{Agda} introduces a special largest size $\infty$, which can be thought of as a closure ordinal: an ordinal large enough that the approximation has reached the full (co)inductive type, so that we can define \((\sf{Co})\sf{Ind}\coloneqq (\sf{Co})\sf{Ind}^\infty\).
-However, this approach leads to inconsistencies: we can prove \(\infty<\infty\), while any well-order \(<\) can be proven to be irreflexive \cite{agda-issue-3026}.
+However, this approach leads to inconsistencies: \texttt{Agda} proves \(\infty<\infty\), while any strict well-order \(<\) can be proven to be irreflexive \cite{agda-issue-3026}.

 We employ a different way of recovering the full (co)inductive type from its ordinal approximations: using parametric quantifiers \cite{reynolds1983types, parametric-quantifier, reldtt}.
-The intuition is that the quantifiers \(\exists/\forall\) are versions of \(\Sigma/\Pi\) that restrict information: the type \(\exists i.\,A(i)\) contains dependent pairs where the first component is ignored, while the universal quantifier \(\forall i.\,A(i)\) contains dependent functions that act uniformly on any input.
-With these quantifiers we can define the full inductive type as \(\sf{Ind}\coloneqq\exists i.\,\sf{Ind}^i\), and the full coinductive type as \(\sf{CoInd}\coloneqq\forall i.\,\sf{CoInd}^i\).
-This corresponds to our intuition: a term of an inductive type should be bounded by some possibly infinite height (where the bound is abstract), whereas a term of a coinductive type should be observable up to any depth (where the depth does not influence observations).
+The intuition is that the quantifiers \(\exists/\forall\) are versions of \(\Sigma/\Pi\) that restrict information: the type \(\exists i.\,A(i)\) contains dependent pairs where the first component is ignored when checking equality, while the universal quantifier \(\forall i.\,A(i)\) contains dependent functions that act uniformly on any input.
+With these quantifiers, we can define the full inductive type as \(\sf{Ind}\coloneqq\exists i.\,\sf{Ind}^i\), and the full coinductive type as \(\sf{CoInd}\coloneqq\forall i.\,\sf{CoInd}^i\).
+This follows to our intuition: a term of an inductive type should be bounded by some possibly infinite height (where the bound is kept abstract), whereas a term of a coinductive type should be observable up to any depth (where the depth does not influence observations).
+Using \(\Sigma/\Pi\) instead of \(\exists/\forall\) would make \((\sf{Co})\sf{Ind}\) too large, so our parametric quantifiers have the same effect as forbidding pattern matching on sizes.